Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 This section outlines operational aspects of A2A with Network management requirements as follows:

-- *Dynamic Capability Discovery and Negotiation*: Agent can automatically detect and understand each other's capabilities, enabling more intelligent and adaptive interactions.
+- *Dynamic Capability Discovery and Negotiation*: Agent can automatically detect and understand each other's capabilities, enabling more intelligent and adaptive interactions, e.g.,client and remote agents can negotiate the correct format needed.

-- *Task Management*: The A2A protocol enables agents to coordinate when working together to fulfill user requests.
-Agents can communicate about their progress and share information needed to complete collaborative work.

-- *Automated Workflow Coordination*: Agents can understand high-level user intent and execute complex, multi-step workflows that span multiple agents.
-This enables intelligent sequencing of network operations, such as coordinating service provisioning across discovery, validation, and configuration phases.
+- *Task Management*: The communication between a client and remote agent is oriented towards task completion and agents work to fulfill end-user requests.
+  The task object is defined by the protocol and has a lifecycle.
+Each of the agents can communicate to stay in sync with each other on the latest status of completing a task.

+- *Automated Workflow Coordination*: Agents comprehend high-level user intent,execute extended workflow sequences.
+In addition, they enable more intelligent, context-aware agent interactions, e.g., Agents send each other messages to communicate context, replies, artifacts, or user instructions.

 # Architecture Overview